For many of us, the coronavirus pandemic exposed how important good quality outdoor space is for our physical and mental health and wellbeing.

 Green spaces make us happier and healthier.
 They help reduce heart disease, obesity, and depression and save the NHS more than £100 million each year in GP visits and prescriptions.
 They also perform other valuable functions such as reducing flooding, cutting carbon emissions, and protecting nature.

-Despite all of these benefits, almost 11 million people in England live in areas with limited access to green space.
+Despite all of these benefits, almost 10 million people in England live in areas with very limited access to green space.
 Are you one of the unlucky ones?
 Find your neighbourhood by exploring the map or entering your postcode in the field below.

 Who fares the worst?